PSUmodeling/SWAT2Cycles/docs/index.md

 2. Install the code.

-  Download the code from here.
+  Download the code from [the release page](https://github.com/shiyuning/SWAT2Cycles/releases).
   Put the code in your work directory and type `make`.

 3. Convert management file